dmbarbour/wikilon/docs/ApplicationModel.md

 ## Goals

-My goal for Awelon project is to integrate the programmer and user experiences.
+A goal for Awelon project is to integrate the programmer and user experiences.

 Today, using conventional application models and programming languages, the programmer exists "above" the program and "before" its execution.
 In contrast, the user exists "within" living seas of data, shared with other users.
 Programmers have flexible and fine-grained control over how data is integrated or analyzed.
-In contrast, users have coarse-grained "user interfaces" that are inflexible and it's awkward to share results.
+In contrast, users have coarse-grained "user interfaces" that are inflexible, and it's awkward to share results between these interfaces.

 If successfully integrated, the programmer-user lives within the program, which is also a living sea of data shared with other programmer-users.
 The programmer-user can integrate and analyze data in a flexible, fine-grained manner.
 Source data is composed transparently with computed information.
 Yet, for aesthetics and convenience, it must be possible to overlay attractive interfaces with coarse-grained views and manipulations of a system.
+Data and computation should both be more accessible.

-## Quick Start via Conventional Models
+## Regarding Conventional Models

 Although I have some lofty goals, I believe it's best to get started swiftly with conventional application models.
 In purely functional languages, conventional applications can be modeled using simple functions with continuations.
 For example:

         -- imperative process with synchronous effects
         type Imperative eff r = ((eff a) * (a → Imperative eff r)) + r

-        -- blackboard system, concurrent shared state rewriting type BB st = st * List of (st → (1 + BB st))
+        -- blackboard systems, concurrent shared state rewriting type BB st = st * List of (st → (1 + BB st))

 Besides these, we can model state machines, component entity systems, mobile processes navigating a map, multi-threaded imperative systems with channels or rendezvous, stream processing pipelines or Kahn process networks, and so on.
 In any case, 'effects' must be modeled in terms of incremental exchange of *values* between application and environment.

 With conventional models, we can develop useful software artifacts, whether it's a web-server or interactive fiction.
 We could compile and run the application outside the dictionary, or embed it within the dictionary.

 It's feasible to compile programs for conventional operating systems.
-Further, because these models are first-class values, it isn't difficult to simulate or checkpoint a process within the dictionary by either rewriting state in-place or recording the incremental inputs and computing the current state.
+Further, because these models are first-class values, it isn't difficult to simulate or checkpoint a process within the dictionary by checkpointing the current state (and stowage dependencies) back into the dictionary.

 The main disadvantage is that most conventional models don't remain attached to the user very well.
 Fortunately, multi-agent systems (like the blackboard, mobile processes, or a publish-subscribe environment) can help, since we can treat the users as some of the agents.